una/una.github.io/_posts/blog/2015-12-28-year-in-review.md

 Here are a few projects I've launched over the past year (all source code available on GitHub, where I made **2,396 commits** this year):

 - [Sass Director](http://sassdirector.com/): A file generator for Sass partials that uses a single "director script" (aka your `main.scss`)
-- [Gulp Starter Environment](https://github.com/una/gulp-starter-env): Created for the designers I worked with the learn gulp and get familiar with using Github.
+- [Gulp Starter Environment](https://github.com/una/gulp-starter-env): Created for the designers I worked with to learn gulp and get familiar with using Github.
 - [Happy Moments](http://happy-moments.herokuapp.com): A node app that pulls in a single happy moment memory from each day I've had this year.
 - [Travels](http://travels.surge.sh/): A web experiment site that uses filters and blend modes, featuring my travel poetry as content.
 - [CSSgram](http://una.im/cssgram): A tiny CSS library recreating Instragram filters using just CSS features.